voturi/bestRepoEver/README.md

 # bestRepoEver
 SF Trailhead Lab

-This project is about how to use Git Flow with Salesforce.
+This project is about how to use Git Flow and  Salesforce CI CD.